-If Lello bookstore is definitely not the right place for a peaceful reading, it is nonetheless a journey to the ancient bookstores of Porto, and hence deserves my full attention.
+Lello bookstore is definitely not the right place for a peaceful reading, but it provides a journey to the ancient bookstores of Porto, and hence deserves your attention.

 Join me on a journey through the history of the Lello bookstore!

 The booksore itself, excluding the building that now houses it, originated in the international bookstore of Ernesto Chardron, founded in 1869 in Rua dos Clérigos.

 In 1894, after several acquisitions, the bookstore reached the hands of the Lello family.
 The Lello brothers started looking for a space where they could build a bookstore from scratch, and in 1906 the Lello bookstore was born, precisely where it is now, at the beginning of Rua das Carmelitas.